-Economic insight provided by Alberta Central Chief Economist Charles St-Arnaud
+Economic commentary provided by Alberta Central Chief Economist Charles St-Arnaud

 Retail sales declined in September.
 While the decline was relatively broad-based across sectors, motor vehicles and parts dealers were the main drag.
 This decline was mainly the result of dealers struggling with inventories of new cars available to sell due to continued supply chain woes.
 This is a great example of how the supply chain issues and other supply shocks are holding back the recovery.